Denmark has a generous parental leave policy. Both the mother and father/non-birth mother of the child are entitled to maternity/paternity leave:

 You will be asked to choose a pension scheme when negotiating your employment contract.

-When you are employed at Aarhus University as a foreign researcher (minimum assistant professor/postdoc level) or a key employee, you may be eligible for the special tax scheme for foreign researchers or key employees under certain conditions.
+When you are employed at Aarhus University and recruited from abroad as a researcher (minimum assistant professor/postdoc level) or a key employee, you may be eligible for the special tax scheme for researchers or key employees under certain conditions.

 The researcher taxation rule means that the salary is subject to a gross tax rate of approximately 32 per cent for up to 84 months including contributions to Danish social security (labour market contributions), instead of the normal income tax rate – typically between 37 and 42 per cent.

-All staff members are entitled to five weeks of paid holiday per year of employment plus five additional holiday days.
+All staff members are entitled to five weeks of paid holiday plus five additional holiday days.

 Ordinary holiday consists of 2.08 days of holiday for each month of employment in a calendar year.
 You can take your holiday as you earn it from the 1st of each subsequent month after you have earned it.
 You have 16 months to take your holiday, which must be taken during the holiday period from 1 September in the current year to 31 December in the following year.